pooriajr/pooriajr/src/_posts/2023-07-29-from-art-school-dropout-to-12k-month-world-traveler.md

 There was only one option.
 I'd drop out, and become a _freelance graphic designer_.

-## How not to be a freelance graphic designer
+## How to make nothing and influence no-one

-The same day I dropped out, I found my first freelance gig on Craigslist. $30/hour, and it was an exciting new business.
+The same day I dropped out, I found my first freelance gig on Craigslist. $30/hour, and it was an exciting new startup.
 Things were looking good!

 The first project was small, but I obessed over it.
 I wanted it to be perfect.
 6 hours later, I proudly sent my client the designs.